brianadams2337/acme-shop-flo/docs/migration/03_changes-for-demoshop.md

-# SCAYLE Storefront Boilerplate - Nuxt 3 Migration
+# SCAYLE Storefront Boilerplate - Changes for Nuxt 3 Migration

 This document outlines all changes from the former Nuxt 2-based DemoShop to the new Nuxt 3-based Storefront Boilerplate.
 Please keep in mind that this documentation is still being extended and will be regularly updated.